Insurance for the people

 Durable, lasting material: The resin used to bond to the tooth during the dental bonding procedure is durable and can last for a long time.

-Bonding materials can be molded and color matched to adjacent teeth: Bonding resin can be shaded and shaped to match your existing teeth for a natural looking smile
+Bonding materials can be molded and color-matched to adjacent teeth: Bonding resin can be shaded and shaped to match your existing teeth for a natural-looking smile

 Can be altered later: Since bonding isn’t permanent, you can have the shape or color of the bonding changed in the future so that it still matches your natural teeth.
 You also can have more permanent but more expensive fixes done later.

 Not permanent: Dental bonding is not permanent, so it’s not going to be a long-term solution to your dental problems.
 The underlying problems that caused you to want to get dental bonding in the first place will still need to be addressed.
-Dental bonding will buy you some time to get ready for more permanent fixes like root canals and crowns or even implants but ultimately you will need to have major issues corrected.
+Dental bonding can help buy you some time to get ready for more permanent fixes like root canals and crowns or even implants but ultimately you will need to have major issues corrected.

 The bonded front can break or chip: Chips and cracks or breakage can occur with a bonded tooth the same way that it could happen with a natural tooth.
-It’s rare for breakage to occur because of the strength of the resin but it’s possible for chips and breaks to happen.
+It may be rare for breakage to occur because of the strength of the resin but it’s possible for chips and breaks to happen.
 If the bonding that you’ve done breaks or cracks, your dentist will need to fix it for you.

-Veneers are another option that work in a similar way to bonding.
+Veneers are another typical option that works in a similar way to bonding.
 The biggest difference between veneers and bonding is that while a dentist uses thin layers of resin to create volume that can be trimmed and shaped on teeth, veneers are actual thin layers of porcelain that are made to look like teeth and are affixed directly onto the tooth with a similar resin.

-Veneers must be custom fitted for your teeth, so getting veneers can take several dental appointments and you will need to have custom veneers made for your teeth.
+Veneers must be custom fitted for your teeth, so getting veneers can take several dental appointments and you will typically need to have custom veneers made for your teeth.
 The thin porcelain fronts will be shaped and shaded to exactly match the rest of your teeth.
-To get veneers, you will have to start with a dental appointment where the dentist makes an exact mold of your mouth and teeth.
+To get veneers, typically you will have to start with a dental appointment where the dentist makes an exact mold of your mouth and teeth.
 That mold is then sent to a lab where the porcelain fronts will be made to custom fit your mouth.
-Then your dentist will attach the porcelain veneers to your teeth and use a special light to harden the resin that will hold them in place.
+Then your dentist will attach the porcelain veneers to your teeth and use a special light to harden the resin that will help hold them in place.

 Brought to you by The Guardian Life Insurance Company of America (Guardian), New York, NY.
-Material discussed is meant for general illustration and/or informational purposes only and it is not to be construed as tax, legal, investment or medical advice.(exp.06/22)
+Material discussed is meant for general illustration and/or informational purposes only and it is not to be construed as tax, legal, investment or medical advice.(exp.Invalid Date)